thehaitianmufasa/12thhaus-v2/testing/PHASE_4A_COMPLETE.md

 ## Executive Summary

-Your LangGraph Multi-Agent Platform testing infrastructure is now **fully implemented** and ready for execution.
+Your 12thhaus Spiritual Platform testing infrastructure is now **fully implemented** and ready for execution.
 This comprehensive testing suite brings your platform from 70% to **85% completion**.

 ## What We've Accomplished